This section shows how to introduce lights and shadows to your scenes.

 Follow the steps below so that a light source casts shadows onto your scene:

-3. Verify that automatic updating of shadows is disabled ( not selected).
+- Verify that the automatic updating of shadows is disabled ( not selected).

-5. For an enhanced shadow quality, temporarily increase cache sizes and decrease Minimum coverage under Edit > Preferences > Performance when working with octrees.
+- For an enhanced shadow quality, temporarily increase GPU cache under Edit > Preferences > Performance when working with octrees.
 See here on how to do this.

 It might be necessary to recompute shadows when changes to the scene are made.
 There are two ways to update shadows:

-- To manually update (recompute) shadows cast from all light sources, click .
+- To manually update (recompute) shadows cast from all visible light sources, click .

 - To enable automatic updating of shadows affected by the changes in the scene, click .